Azure/azure-cli-extensions/src/portal/README.md

 #### Import a portal dashboard ####
-You should have a dashboard json template before using this operation, the file can be downloaded from Azure portal website.
+You should have a dashboard json template ready before using this operation, the file can be downloaded from Azure portal website.
 More info can be found [here](https://docs.microsoft.com/en-us/azure/azure-portal/azure-portal-dashboards-create-programmatically#fetch-the-json-representation-of-the-dashboard)
 Example:
 ```